postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-02-14-managing_workspaces.md

-When you click a personal or team Workspace, you can view or add collections, environments, monitors, mocks. configure integrations, and see all Workspaces activity.
+When you click a personal or team Workspace, you can view or add collections, environments, monitors, mocks, configure integrations, and see all Workspaces activity.

 If you click the **Share** button, you can [share this collection](/docs/postman/workspaces/using_workspaces){:target="_blank"} with another Workspace.
 Click the ***Ellipsis (...)*** button to [publish](/docs/postman/workspaces/using_workspaces){:target="_blank"} or [remove the collection](/docs/postman/workspaces/using_workspaces){:target="_blank"}.